canton7/fuelphp-casset/readme.md

 5. Add 'casset' to the 'always_load/packages' array in app/config/config.php (or call `Fuel::add_package('casset')` whenever you want to use it).
 6. Enjoy :)

+If you don't want to change the config file in `fuel/packages/casset/config/casset.php`, you can create your own config file in `fuel/app/config/casset.php`.
+You can either copy the entirely of the original config file, or just override the keys as you like.
+The magic of Fuel's `Config` class takes care of the rest.

 Introduction
 ------------